The Innovator’s Dilemma: Doing the Right Thing Never Felt So Wrong

 “There is a big difference between the failure of an idea and the failure of a firm.
 Many of the ideas prevailing at Intel about where the disruptive microprocessor could be used were wrong; fortunately, Intel had not expended all of its resources implementing wrong-headed marketing plans while the right market direction was still unknowable.
 As a company, Intel survived many false starts in its search for the major market for microprocessors.”

 In the design and development stage, it is better to fail multiple times rather than taking a ‘wait-and-see’ approach, only to find the opportunity to enter a newly profitable market has already passed.
+This is one of the hallmarks of great firms.

 Google and The Innovator’s Dilemma